Part Two: The Traditions

 The rationale is practical.
 Eating in the afternoon disturbs meditation.
 A full stomach produces drowsiness.
 The body's energy goes to digestion rather than awareness.
 By front-loading nutrition into the morning hours, the afternoon and evening remain clear for practice.

 But there is a deeper logic.
-The evening meal is associated with attachment — with the pleasures of the day extending into night, with the social dimension of dinner, with the comfort that food provides against the encroaching dark.
+The evening meal is associated with attachment: the pleasures of the day extending into night, the social dimension of dinner, the comfort that food provides against the encroaching dark.
 By cutting the evening meal, the practitioner faces the night without that comfort.
 The Hunger Teacher meets the Dark Teacher.
 Together they teach something that neither teaches alone.

 The Five Contemplations